ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 -------

 `PEP 517` allows Python developers to specify the build-backend tool for generating artifacts.
-As seen in the :numref:`build system diagram` figure, these are the most popular backends:
+As seen in the :numref:`build system diag` figure, these are the most popular backends:

 - `Setuptools`_ , while very popular, lacks build time dependency declaration